azizka/Workshop_Biodiversity_Data_in_Ecology_and_Biogeography/README.md

 15:45 Discussion of the lecture and a short break

-16:15 Software demonstration speciesgeocodeR, Infomap Bioregions and SampBias
+16:15 Software introduction and demonstration: speciesgeocodeR, Infomap Bioregions and SampBias

-17:00 Hands-on software exercises with time to discuss participants’ individual data and questions
+17:00 Short presentation of the participants and hands-on software exercises with time to discuss participants’ individual data and questions (depending on the number of participants)

 18:45 Wrap up

+after 19:00 Informal joint dinner at a close-by location for those interested.

 # Exercises
 The folder contains the below exercises for the participants to choose, depending on their skill level and interest.
 Each exercise includes an example dataset, some questions and a “solution script” so participants can use them later on their own data.